The MAN FROM U.N.C.L.E. Image Library

 Australian Daybill (measures 14" x 30"; personal copies)

-It appears that the Man From U.N.C.L.E. was also popular in Argentina (see "One Spy Too Many").
-Here are a few more that I have found.
+It appears that the Man From U.N.C.L.E. was also popular in Argentina.

 One Of Our Spies Is Missing (Desparecio un Espia)

-If anyone has further information on these films and whether they fit into the ACE novels, please let me know.
+As I get further information on these films and how that they fit into the television series or the ACE novels, I will let you know.
 Otherwise, enjoy.

 RETURN TO ACE IMAGE LIBRARY